-In this study, three FFPE tissue samples were used to assess the differences between manual and semi-automated RNA and DNA extraction.
-10 μM curls were cut and three samples consisting of 3 curls were processed.
-For manual processing of each tissue type, 450 μL of mineral oil was added to each sample.
+In this study three FFPE tissue samples were used to assess the differences between manual and semi-automated RNA and DNA extraction.
+10 μM curls were cut and three samples consisting of 3 curls were processed both manually and on automation.
+For each tissue type 450 μL of mineral oil was added to each sample.
 The samples were then incubated at 80°C for 5 minutes.
 Then 200 μL of LBD was added and the samples were centrifuged according to the protocol.
 The samples were incubated again at 80°C for 5 minutes.
-Following the incubation, the tubes were allowed to cool for 5 minutes before the addition of 30 μL of proteinase K. The samples were then incubated at 60°C for 2 hours, after which 100 μL of the lysate was removed and added to a KingFisher[TM] Duo Prime 96-well plate for RNA processing.
+Following the incubation the tubes were allowed to cool for 5 minutes before the addition of 30 μL of proteinase K. The samples were then incubated at 60°C for 2 hours.
+After the 2 hour incubation 100 μL of the lysate was removed and added to a KingFisherTM Duo Prime 96 well plate for RNA processing.

 The remaining lysate was incubated at 60°C for another hour followed by an 80°C incubation for 1 hour.
-After the incubation, 100 μL was removed and added to a KingFisher[TM] Duo Prime 96-well plate.
-RNase A was added to the 100 μL lysate and mixed 10 times.
+After the incubation 100 μL was removed and added to a KingFisherTM Duo Prime 96 well plate.
+RNase A was added to the 100 $\mu$ L lysate and mixed 10 times.
 The mixture was incubated at room temperature for 5 minutes.
-The plate was then moved to the KingFisher[TM] Duo Prime System for DNA processing.
+The plate was then moved to the KingFisherTM Duo Prime for DNA processing.